linpengcheng/PurefunctionPipelineDataflow/README.md

 Note:

-- example: inflow/outflow volume consists of bits.
+- example: inflow/outflow volume can be composed of bits.
 The warehouse stores everything.

 - register is an implementation trick within the workshop (CPU, pure functions, pipelines) that is equivalent to local variables.
 Because soc already have integrated memory,